 Let’s take a look at some of the technologies that will be applied in the tournament to make it fair and decisive.

 Following quite a while of testing with many matches, the IFAB has formally placed into utilization video assistant referee (VAR) innovation.
 The 21st FIFA World Cup is the first competition to apply this innovation to help arbitrators.
 After the progress of the 2018 FIFA World Cup, VAR innovation will likewise be applied in the 2022 World Cup.
-Thanks to this technology, the transparency in football in particular and sports in general, has been significantly improved, and players can be assured of the results when placing bets at reputable betting sites like soccer Betway.
+Thanks to this technology, the transparency in football in particular, and sports, in general, has been significantly improved.
+Also, sports betting players can be assured of the results when placing bets at reputable betting sites like soccer Betway.